 Economic activity continued to expand at a satisfactory pace in 2024:Q2 (2.3% y-o-y), outperforming the euro area average.
-HICP inflation came down fast from its 2022 peaks due to falling energy prices in 2023, but remains relatively elevated at 3.0% in 2024:8M due to persistent increases in services prices.
-In the housing market, apartment prices continued to increase at an accelerating pace in 2023, with growth rates decelerating somewhat in 2024:H1.
-Labour market developments remained positive, with employment rising and unemployment falling to single-digit numbers.
-The current account deficit narrowed significantly in 2023, but deteriorated in the first seven months of 2024 (by €1.3 bn y-o-y).
+Easing energy prices drove down inflation in late 2022 and in the course of 2023, to 3.0% in 2024:7M.
+In the housing market, residential prices continued to increase at an accelerating pace in 2022 and in 2023.
+Labour market developments remained positive, with employment rising.
+The current account deficit narrowed significantly in 2023, after the widening in 2022, but registered a deterioration in the first half of 2024.
 The 2023 primary fiscal outcome came in at a surplus of 1.9% of GDP, significantly larger than the 1.1% target, due to higher tax revenue as well as lower primary spending.
 The debt to GDP ratio decreased by 10.8 pp compared to 2022 to 161.9% of GDP on account of economic growth and elevated inflation.
 After moderating significantly during 2023, corporate bank credit growth has strongly rebounded.
 The growth rate of household deposits decelerated in 2023-2024, under the negative impact of high inflation and substitution of deposits by other saving options.
 After rising notably since the second half of 2022, bank lending rates remain high.
 Government bond yields and spreads have retreated as the impact of higher interest rates was tempered by Greece's sovereign credit rating upgrades to the Investment Grade.

-Looking ahead, according to the BOG projections, in the context of the September 2024 Eurosystem staff projections, growth is expected to accelerate marginally in 2024 and 2025 mainly driven by investment, supported by available European resources, and private consumption.
-Inflation is expected to further decelerate to 3.0% in 2024 on the back of further declines in the inflation rates of food, non-energy industrial goods and services.
+Looking ahead, according to the BOG projections, in the context of the June 2024 Eurosystem staff projections, growth is expected to accelerate marginally in 2024 and 2025 mainly driven by investment, supported by available European resources, and private consumption.
+Inflation is expected to further decelerate in 2024 to 3.0% on the back of further declines in the inflation rates of food, non-energy industrial goods and services.
 The fiscal stance in 2024 is expected to be slightly expansionary, on the back of increased investment expenditure financed by the RRF.